 17. 150 years of the London Underground

 The London Tube map's original simple yet stunning design was created by an underground electric draughtsman who went by the name of Harry Beck.
 It has gone on to become one of Britain's design classics and a favourite among designers.

 Andy Thomas of HUGE says, "No transport system in the world has anything so immediately recongnisable and iconic, despite its flaws."
 The early 'infographic' design takes on a new form in this doodle, with the company taking over the colour-focused lines.

 18. Winsor McCay's Little Nemo

-The Creative Bloq team were very excited to discover this Google doodle which celebrates the 107th anniversary of comic artist Winsor McCay's Little Nemo in Slumberland in serious style.
+The Creative Bloq team were very excited to discover this Google doodle which celebrated the 107th anniversary of comic artist Winsor McCay's Little Nemo in Slumberland in serious style.
 Based on the adventures of a six-year-old boy, the comic-strip first appeared in the New York Herald in 1905 and ran until 1911.

 19. The Brothers Grimm